-The objectives of the country programme are to: i) improve the food and nutrition security of the most vulnerable households and communities in ways that build longer-term social capital and physical assets; and ii) develop models and capacities that promote sustainable food security systems.
-They are consistent with the United Nations Development Assistance Framework outcomes.
+The objectives of the country programme are to: i) improve the food and nutrition security of the most vulnerable households and communities in ways that build longer-term social capital and physical assets; and ii) build models and strengthen capacities that promote the development of sustainable national food security systems.
+These objectives are consistent with the United Nations Development Assistance Framework outcomes.

-The country programme addresses WFP Strategic Objectives 2, 4 and 5.
-It contributes to the Cambodia Millennium Development Goals 1, 2, 3, 4, 5, 6 and 7.
+The country programme addresses WFP Strategic Objectives 2, 4 and $5.^1$ It contributes to the Cambodia Millennium Development Goals 1, 2, 3, 4, 5, 6 and $7.^2$